 Material model

 The material model shown in Figure 12 defines the actual materials, material definitions, and information about classes of material definitions.
 Material information includes the inventory of raw, finished, intermediate materials, and consumables.
 The information about planned or actual material is contained in the material lot and material sublot information.
 Material classes are defined to organize materials.
+Table 56 lists the relationships of the objects in the material model.